About Simonsbath and the Simonsbath Festival

 Exmoor National Park covers an area of 267 sq miles (692 sq kms) - a unique landscape of moorland, woodland, valleys and farmland shaped by people and nature over thousands of years.
 High cliffs plunge into the Bristol Channel and cosy pubs and tearooms offer delicious local produce.

-Last year Exmoor National Park became the first place in Europe, and only the second in the world, to be awarded the prestigious designation of International Dark Sky Reserve.
-The award recognises the fact that Exmoor has some of the darkest skies in the country and also recognises that we work hard to make people aware of how important this resource is.
+Exmoor National Park became the first place in Europe to be awarded the prestigious designation of International Dark Sky Reserve.
+The award recognises that Exmoor has some of the darkest skies in the country.

 There are National Park Centres at Dunster, Dulverton and Lynmouth with knowledgeable staff on hand to offer advice and assistance.
 For more information visit the Exmoor National Park website.